crate/cratedb-guide/docs/integrate/dask/usage.md

 ## Conclusions

-In this tutorial, we've covered the essentials of using CrateDB with Dask for efficient data processing and analysis.
+In this usage guide, we've covered the essentials of using CrateDB with Dask for efficient data processing and analysis.
 By combining the distributed capabilities of CrateDB with the parallel computing power of Dask, you can unlock the potential to handle large-scale datasets, perform complex queries, and leverage advanced analytics techniques.

 To learn more about updates, features, and other questions you might have, join our [CrateDB community](https://community.cratedb.com/).